 Perhaps 50% of full time RV boondockers have two 12 volt batteries or two 6 volt batteries to power their DC accessories and appliances.
+This usually provides between 200 to 240 amp hours of power, which is plenty run just about anything within a 24 hour period with the exception of air conditioning units.

 Some Things Don’t Run on Battery Power